-Students planning to accomplish an honors thesis must submit the Honors Thesis Proposal form declaring their interest in completing an honors Thesis.
-In this form the student will be expected to explain their topic in 2-3 paragraphs, plan for any necessary research compliance training and approvals, and secure signature of the Thesis Director.
-This form must be submitted to Dr. Anastasia Elder at aelder@honors.msstate.edu with the subject line "Honors Thesis Proposal - Student Name" the semester before the student intends to defend their thesis.
+Students planning to accomplish an honors thesis must submit the Honors Thesis Proposal Form declaring their interest in completing an honors Thesis.
+In this form, the student will be expected to explain their topic in 2-3 paragraphs, plan for any necessary research compliance training and approvals, and secure the signature of their Thesis Director.
+This form must be submitted at least 8 months in advance of the semester the student intends to defend their thesis: Submit your proposal.

-This form must be submitted by September 15th by students intending to defend in the spring semester and February 15th by students intending to defend in the fall semester.
+This form must be submitted by September 15th by students intending to defend in the following spring semester and February 15th by students intending to defend in the following fall semester.

-This form is not binding, and students may change their topic, if needed.
+This form is not binding, and students may change their topic if needed.
 However, it is required to be submitted prior to taking HON 4093 (described below).
+Upon approval of the form by the Associate Dean of Shackouls Honors College, students will be invited to the Honors Thesis Canvas Portal (a non-credit bearing Canvas structure) to help them make timely progress and stay informed of deadlines and announcements related to completing an honors thesis.